msu-csc232-sp22/lectures/week03/cpp-details1.md

 ### Lvalues, Rvalues, and References

 In addition to pointer types, C++ defines reference types.
 One of the major changes in C++11 is the creation of a new reference type, known as an rvalue reference.
 In order to discuss the rvalue references, and the more usual lvalue reference, we need to discuss the concept of lvalues and rvalues.
-Note that the precise rules are complex, and we provide a general description rather than focusing on the corner cases that are impoant in a language specification and for compiler writers.
+Note that the precise rules are complex, and we provide a general description rather than focusing on the corner cases that are important in a language specification and for compiler writers.

 An **lvalue** is an expression that identifies a non-temporary object.
 An **rvalue** is an expression that identifies a temporary object or is a value (such as a literal constant) not associated with any object.